kayleigh114/RubyProjects/Methods/readme.md

 [Original assignment can be found on The Odin Project website](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks?ref=lnav)

-This project is meant to emulate some of the built-in Ruby Enumerable Methods.
+This project is meant to reimplement some of the basic built-in Ruby Enumerable Methods.

-These are all methods that have arrays as the basic **input**.
+These methods are all a part of the Enumerable Class, which are used on arrays.

 The **outputs** should be the same as the equivalent built-in Ruby method outputs.